luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 awk '{ if ($6 >= 0.2) { print } }' INCLUSION-FILTERED.tab | awk '{ if ($5 >= 0) { print } }' | wc -l
 ```

-## Coverage for introns of interest
-To perform the a focussed analysis of the 167 retained introns identified using VAST-tools,

-Run Sections A, B,  C "Import time effect" from `import_VASTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`

-Then run `get_relative_coverage_inteactive.R` script.

-Also note other R scripts:
-`characterise_introns.R`

-This approach uses a combination of threshold but accounts for the depth of coverage between different samples.
-Uses [MaxEntScan of 5' and 3' end](http://genes.mit.edu/burgelab/maxent/Xmaxentscan_scoreseq.html) to identify splice sites.

-First run the global analysis to get the big picture of splicing events in VCP vs CTRL.
-SVD & PCA analysis clustering by mutation.
-Then run detailed analysis according to specific genes or features.
-Multivariate analysis of the 2 VCP mutants.

-to be run in R which calculates a ratio of intron sequence coverage and surrounding exons.

-1. First check that the gene where the event is occurring is expressed.
-2. Then check the event exhibits a change over time of at least 10%.
-3. Finally inspect visually all selected IR events occurring at Day 7 NPC stage in VCP mutant and at Day 14 pMN stage in CTRL to end up with the list of 167 events to get a high confidence list.

-Import the results obtained from VAST-tools (remember analysis in VCP & CTRL over time performed initially independently)

-To then get a value of IR across diverse data-sets I then wrote the custom code that computed the ratio between coverage of the intron versus average coverage of the neighbouring exons.
-Then select the events of interest.
-The `get_relative_coverage_interactive.R` script is located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`

 # Matt
 [http://matt.crg.eu/](http://matt.crg.eu/)